- Links to other pages and posts with FAQs about the rules

 Is it true?
 A team loses the points it won in a mene if the points aren’t recorded on the scoreboard before the start of the next mene. ▲

 NO. You won’t find this anywhere in the FIPJP rules.
 However, there are petanque leagues in Spain that have adopted a LOCAL rule of “Put your score on the scoreboard or lose it”, in order to avoid disagreements over the score later in the game.
-Players returning to the UK after vacationing and playing in Spain, sometimes come back with the mistaken impression that this is one of the standard rules of petanque.
+Players returning to the UK after vacationing and playing in Spain sometimes come back with the mistaken impression that this is one of the standard rules of petanque.